nortonlyr/Intro_JavaScript/README.md

 # Introduction to Javascript

-In this repo, I will practice js with its application Some of the JS exercises are written in the jupyter notebook with pixiedust and pixiedust_node library
+In this repo, I will practice js with its application Some of the JS exercises are written in the jupyter notebook with pixiedust and pixiedust_node python library packages

 !pip install pixiedust

 !pip install pixiedust_node